A multi-generational family moving into their new home together

 25%

-Muslim families live in low-income households Compared to 8% of the general population.
+Muslim families live in low-income households nearly tripple the national rate of 8%.
 The gap is structural, not incidental.

 16×

-Black Muslim Edmontonians16x more likely to require affordable housing.
-The group is systemically unserved.
+16 times more likely to require affordable housing.
+This community is systemically underserved.

 11%

-Core housing need Muslim Canadians are overrepresented in affordable housing 11% versus 4.9% nationally.
+Muslims face core housing need Muslim Canadians are overrepresented in affordable housing: 11% versus 4.9% national average.

 The Human Reality